Micronesia: Official and widely spoken languages

 Micronesia is a region rich in cultural and linguistic diversity.
 Its language landscape reflects a blend of historical influences and indigenous traditions.
-English serves as the official language, used in government and commerce, while numerous native languages thrive within local communities1.
+English serves as the official language, used in government and commerce, while numerous native languages thrive within local communities.

 Key examples include Chuukese, Kosraean, Yapese, and Pohnpeian, each with distinct characteristics.
 Understanding these languages offers insight into the region’s cultural identity and heritage.